 For purposes of illustrating the problem, this article will focus on just one of these landmark laws, Dodd-Frank.
 It passed more than two and a half years ago, in July 2010, but most of its rules have yet to make it through the rule-making gauntlet.
 While many liberals have already written it off as a total failure—some were, in fact, writing its eulogy the day it passed—it’s time we had some perspective.
 It’s true that it’s not as strong as many experts on financial markets had called for.
 It’s true that it doesn’t break up the big banks, nor fundamentally change the structure of our financial system.
 We may have been hoping for, say, a bulletproof SUV with state-of-the-art airbags; what we got instead are a few seat belts that need to be welded into our old rig.
 But as of now, those jury-rigged seat belts are the only thing we’ve got, and given the gridlock on the Hill they’re all we’re likely to get.
-And the truth is that they’re strong enough that the financial industry is willing to spend billions of dollars to keep them from
+And the truth is that they’re strong enough that the financial industry is willing to spend billions of dollars to keep them from being installed.

 As of now, roughly two-thirds of the 400-odd rules expected to come from Dodd-Frank have yet to be finalized.
 That includes big, potentially game-changing rules governing inappropriate risk taking and international subsidiaries of American banks, and how exactly we’ll go about regulating derivatives.
 In the next year or so, the vast majority of these rules will be launched down the rule-making gauntlet.
 The necessary first step in assuring that they come out the other end as strong as they should be—or that they come out the other end at all—is to understand the challenges they’ll face along the way.